 - In Gankutsuou, this happens to Albert as early as Episode 2.
 The "woman" then proceeds to tease him about it for the rest of the series.
 And later appears to go on to a successful modeling career...
 This is an expansion of a minor character from The Count of Monte Cristo, who lured Albert into Vampa's trap.

-- The main premise of Stop!!
-Hibari-kun!
-Main character Kohsaku moves in to his dead mother's yakuza friend and falls in love at first sight with the eldest and most beautiful of his four daughters... only to later find out that he is actually a very convincing crossdresser.
+- The main premise of 80s series Stop!!
+Hibari-kun!.
+Main character Kohsaku moves in to his dead mother's yakuza friend and falls in love at first sight with the eldest and most beautiful of his four daughters... only to later find out that she is actually biologically male.
 Hilarity ensues.

 - Classic example: Shun from Here Is Greenwood.
 He's used for a prank because of this, and the reveal (more rage-inducing than unsettling) comes when he's caught in front of a urinal.